Proposition F

 SAME PUBLIC SAFETY

-This April, voters in the Creve Coeur Fire Protection District will have the opportunity to change the way we fund fire, EMS, and rescue services.
+This April, voters in the Creve Coeur Fire Protection District will have the opportunity to CHANGE the way fire, EMS, and rescue services are funded all while REDUCING their PERSONAL and REAL PROPERTY tax rates.

-Proposition F provides modern funding mechanisms that allow us to maintain our services and roll back property tax rates.
+Voting YES on proposition F will provide modern funding mechanisms that allow the Fire District to maintain services and roll back property tax rates.

 What does Prop F do?